 The following news items should be of interest to auditors that perform HUD audits.

-NEW HUD Extends Filing Deadlines and Other News for Lenders and Multifamily Housing Properties
+HUD Extends Filing Deadlines and Other News for Lenders and Multifamily Housing Properties

 HUD Announces May 9th Go-Live Date for Lender Electronic Assessment Portal (LEAP) and Related June 9th Submission Extension.